dedis/d-voting/README.docker.md

 ## Post-install commands

-1. run the script `dela.sh` to initialize the DELA network.
+1. run the script `DELA_REPLICAS=... init_dela.sh` to initialize the DELA network with `DELA_REPLICAS set to the same value as in .env`
 2. run `docker exec -it d-voting-backend-1 /bin/bash` to connect to the backend
 3. execute `node -e 'require("./dbUtils").addAdmin("./dvoting-users", <sciper>)'` with your Sciper to add yourself as admin